benmesander/rvint/README.md

 - Fast 64-bit unsigned division by 10
 - Fast 64-bit unsigned division by 11 (no tests)
 - Fast 64-bit unsigned division by 12 (no tests)
-- Fast 64-bit unsigned division by 13 (unfinished, no tests)
+- Fast 64-bit unsigned division by 13 (no tests)
-- Fast 64-bit unsigned division by 100 (unfinished, no tests)
+- Fast 64-bit unsigned division by 100 (no tests)
-- Fast 64-bit unsigned division by 1000 (unfinished, no tests)
+- Fast 64-bit unsigned division by 1000 (no tests)
-- Fast 64-bit signed division by 3 (unfinished, no tests)
-- Fast 64-bit signed for signed divisibility by 3 (no tests)
+- Fast 64-bit signed division by 3 (no tests)
-- Fast 64-bit signed for unsigned divisibility by 3 (no tests)
+- Fast 32-bit signed division by 5 (no tests)

 ## Multiplication